Take Time to Rest in Motherhood (Prioritize It)

 Accept That You Can’t Get Away From Sometimes Feeling Exhausted

 Accept that there will be hard, tiring seasons, though it shouldn’t always be like this.
 Sometimes we will feel overwhelmed and there will be no getting away from the overwhelm of motherhood.
+When our baby’s sleep is very poor, our baby’s needs often need to go before our own (sleep training helps!).
+But it’s just a season.

 It’s Okay to get Rest